ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 advantages of using containers:
 - Lightweight: Containers share the machine OS kernel, eliminating the need for a full OS instance per application and making container files small and easy on resources.
-A container’s smaller size, especially compared to a VM, means it can spin up quickly and better support cloud-native applications that scale horizontally.
+A container's smaller size, especially compared to a VM, means it can spin up quickly and better support cloud-native applications that scale horizontally.
 - Portable and platform-independent: Containers carry all their dependencies with